-Educational Transfer and Opportunity for Military Children (§s 1000.36, 1003.05, F.S.)
+Educational Transfer and Opportunity for Military Children (§ 1000.36, 1003.05, F.S.)
+The Hamilton County School District will comply with the Interstate Educational Opportunity for Military Children which removes barriers to educational success imposed on children of military families.

-The Hamilton County School District will comply with the Interstate Educational Opportunity for Military Children which removes barriers to educational success imposed on children of military families because of frequent moves of and deployment of their families.
 The school district will:

-- 1. Facilitate the timely enrollment and placement of children of military families ensuring that they are not placed at a disadvantage due to difficulty in the transfer of education records from the previous school district or variations in entrance or age requirements. - Accept a permanent change of station order as proof of residency. - 3.
-Facilitate the qualification and eligibility for enrollment, educational programs, and participation in extracurricular academic, athletic, and social activities. - 4.
-Facilitate the on-time graduation of children of military families. - 5.
-Promote flexibility and cooperation between the educational system, parents, and the student in order to achieve educational success for the student.
+- facilitate the timely enrollment and placement of children of military families ensuring that they are not placed at a disadvantage due to difficulty in the transfer of education records from the previous school district or variations in entrance or age requirements. - 2. accept a permanent change of station order as proof of residency. - 3. facilitate the qualification and eligibility for enrollment, educational programs, and participation in extracurricular academic, athletic, and social activities. - 4. facilitate the on-time graduation of children of military families. - 5. promote flexibility and cooperation between the educational system, parents, and the student in order to achieve educational success for the student. - 6. give first preference for admission to special academic programs even if the program is offered through a public school other than the school to which the student would generally be assigned and marinating enrollment in the program if the student's parent is transferred during the school year.